July is Smart Irrigation Month, making it a great opportunity for you to consider your irrigation options.

 For even more resources, such as inspections tools, national organizations, and local help guides, please see TCEQ’s Requirements and Resources page.

-If ever there’s and issue and you wish to inquire about filing a complaint about a licensed irrigator, you can file it with TCEQ’s Complaints and Enforcement page or call TCEQ’s Landscape Irrigation Program at (512) 239-LAWN (5296).
+If you wish to file a complaint about a licensed irrigator, you can do so with TCEQ’s Complaints and Enforcement page or call TCEQ’s Landscape Irrigation Program at (512) 239-LAWN (5296).